thi-ng/blog/2016/20160703-clojurescript-webworkers-webgl.md

 [core.async](https://github.com/clojure/core.async) library a few years ago.
-And whereas core.async with its channel based philosophy gives us many powerful and deeply transformative abstractions to better structure our code, in many cases it’s often essentially just been used to provide the _illusion_ of concurrent processes in the inherently single threaded environment of the JavaScript VM.
+And whereas core.async with its channel based philosophy gives us many powerful and deeply transformative abstractions to better structure our code, in many cases it's often essentially just been used to provide the _illusion_ of concurrent processes in the inherently single threaded environment of the JavaScript VM.
 This illusion is Good Enough™ and incredibly believable for a large number of lightweight use cases (though overzealous use can have quite an impact on file